ceumicrodata/handbook/onboarding/working-with-data/README.md

 **Join late**.
 It may be tempting to join your city information to the country-capital dataset early.
 But you don’t know what other users will need the data for.
 And you don’t want to join before your own data is clean enough.
 A clean data should be as close to the [third normal form](https://en.wikipedia.org/wiki/Database_normalization#Normal_forms) as possible.

 **Share your intermediate data products**.
 All the data cleaning you have done might be useful for others, too.
-If possible, share your intermediate products with other analysts by saving a \(bead\)\[FIXME: ref\].
+If possible, share your intermediate products with other analysts by saving a [`bead`](https://handbook.microdata.io/onboarding/bead).

 ## Categories of data protection